MohammadSayed02/My-YouTube-UI-Creation/README.md

 - HTML
 - CSS
 - Javascript
-- little knowledge of media quieres to be responsive designer.
+- Little knowledge of media queries to be responsive designer.

 ## take a look on My UI design: